-Each employee's job specification is considered in isolation and an appropriate remuneration package designed depending upon the nature and seniority of the position.
-Director and senior management remuneration is developed around principles that align with the Society's culture, values and long term success.
-An internal review was carried out on the Society's bonus scheme to make it more focussed on individual and departmental objectives to encourage ownership and accountability.
+ecification is considered in isolation and an appropriate designed depending upon the nature and seniority of the senior management remuneration is developed around h the Society's culture, values and long-term success.
+We nder pay and report to our trade body (AFM).